Carmona, Spain: History

-Following the demise of the Caliphate of Córdoba in the early 11th century, Carmona (Qarmūna) was seized by Hammudid Berbers, and then by the also Berber Birzalid clan, becoming the head of the taifa of Carmona, a petty kingdom, which was conquered by the Abbadid taifa of Seville by 1067.
-An Almoravid stronghold after the Almoravid conquest of the taifa of Seville, it only subdued to the Almohads after a settlement.
-It was briefly occupied by Ibn Hamusk, before returning to the Almohads in 1161.
+Following the demise of the Caliphate of Córdoba in the early 11th century, Carmona (Qarmūna) was seized by Hammudid Berbers, and then by the also Berber Birzalid clan, becoming the head of the Taifa of Carmona, a petty kingdom, which was conquered by the Abbadid Taifa of Seville by 1067.
+An Almoravid stronghold after the Almoravid conquest of the Taifa of Seville, it was finally subdued by the Almohads after a settlement.
+It was briefly occupied by Ibn Hamusk, before reverting to the Almohads in 1161.

 In 1247, Ferdinand III of Castile captured the town, and bestowed on it the Latin motto Sicut Lucifer lucet in Aurora, sic in Wandalia Carmona ("As the Morning-star shines in the Dawn, so shines Carmona in Andalusia").
 During the Late Middle Ages, the town preserved a Muslim-majority population ruled by a Christian minority.
-The citadel of Carmona, now in ruins, was formerly the principal fortress of Peter the Cruel (from 1350 to 1369), and contained a spacious palace within its defences.
+The citadel of Carmona, now in ruins, was the principal fortress of Peter the Cruel (from 1350 to 1369), and contained a spacious palace within its defences.
+Carmona served as a prison camp for Jewish captives taken after the surrender of Málaga in 1487.
 Towards the end of the 15th century Carmona had an estimated population of about 8,000.

-By the dawn of the Early Modern period, Carmona's economy was by and large agriculture-based, with the town featuring many latifundia, often entitled to non-local landowners, and a substantial fraction of non-active population.
+By the dawn of the Early Modern period, Carmona's economy was agriculture-based, with the town featuring many latifundia, often entitled to non-local landowners, and a substantial fraction of non-active population.

 The 19th century desamortizaciones led to the creation of a new landowning class that came to be historiographically designated as "agrarian bourgeoisie".
 The population boomed in the mid 20th century.

+Archaeology

+In June 2024, University of Cordoba recently announced the discovery of a 2,000-year-old white wine in a glass funerary urn in a tomb in Carmona.
+The tomb also contained the skeletal remains of two men called Hispana and Senicio, along with the remains of two other men and two women who were unnamed.
+Researchers noted that despite millennia passing, the tomb remained well-preserved, protecting it from floods and leaks.
+This preservation allowed the wine to retain its natural state.